 Over our 55+ year history, we have developed a good reputation with our donors, volunteers, employees, and participants.
 But don’t just take our word for it!
 There are many charities out there, so checking with a watchdog organization is always a good idea.
 We are very proud of our four-star rating on Charity Navigator and welcome you to review their findings.

 Volunteers can serve as little as one day to as long as one year, and commitment varies with each opportunity.
 Explore our options or contact us for help with matching you with the best opportunity for your availability.

 How long is the commitment?
 When can I start?

 Members of CAP Volunteers Corps make a minimum commitment of three weeks, up to one year.
-Commitments of three months or longer may be eligible for AmeriCorps benefits and a living allowance.
-We encourage volunteers to begin in January or August, but do offer flexible start dates for volunteers making a commitment of shorter than a year, or One-Year volunteers who are choosing the Local Living option.
+Commitments may be eligible for AmeriCorps benefits and a living allowance (contact us to find out more).
+We encourage volunteers to begin in January or August but do offer flexible start dates for volunteers making a commitment of shorter than a year, or One-Year volunteers who are choosing the Local Living option.